ConcreteCactus/lcc/lc-notes/General Description of the Project.md

-# General Description of the Project

-This is a proof-of-concept implementation of a more usable form of a simply typed lambda calculus.
-The usual three building blocks of the model (variables, lambdas and abstractions) will be present as well as a fourth one that we call *references*.
-Most significantly, the structure of the to be compiled program code will be a list of definitions attached to unique names.
-When we use these names throughout the program code that is when we use a reference.
-Using references should generally be thought of as using the definition attached to the reference in place of the reference's position with minor differences in the two.

-The language will be statically typed, most similar to a simply typed lambda calculus, with the exception of the support for parametric polymorphism.

-The implementation will consist of a compiler that can compile to C code, which can be further compiled to machine code by the compiler of the reader's choice.
-The language will be garbage collected.

-Several parts of the project will be built using test driven development strategies, and the version control tool of our choice is git.
+# Lambda Calculus Implementation

+This is a compiler that compiles a more usable form of a simply typed lambda calculus to C. The language is statically typed, it is able to infer the types of expressions, and type checking is also possible.
+The compiler is written in Haskell, and the compiled language has a lot in common with it.
+The language is garbage-collected.
+Some parts of the compiler have been written with a more liberal form of test driven development, and most if not all parts of the compiler and the language are tested.